-Examples of Level 1 Behaviors Examples of Level 1 Consequences Disrupting hallway, class and/or school Restorative conversation with the functions teacher to reflect on the behavior Poor Sportsmanship Student will receive a warning First time Dress Code violation • The student will be reminded of the behavior agreement and encouraged to Disrespect Inappropriate use of language modify his/ her behavior accordingly.
-Homework infractions • Continued disruptive behavior in class, playground or extracurricular activities Littering Chewing gum will result in parent conferences, Pushing or tripping detention, and other forms of restorative Inappropriate display of affection actions.
-Low level teasing Key restorative questions will be asked.
-Reoccuring unexcused tardies Off task behaviors including: Chat/text messaging and using social networking sites (ex.
+Examples of Level 1 Consequences Examples of Level 1 Behaviors Disrupting hallway, class and/or school Restorative conversation with the functions teacher to reflect on the behavior Poor Sportsmanship Student will receive a warning First time Dress Code violation The student will be reminded of the Disrespect behavior agreement and encouraged to Inappropriate use of language modify his/ her behavior accordingly.
+Homework infractions Continued disruptive behavior in class, Litterina playground or extracurricular activities Chewing gum will result in parent conferences, detention, and other forms of restorative Pushing or tripping Inappropriate display of affection actions.
+Low level teasing Key restorative questions will be asked Reoccuring unexcused tardies Loss of privileges Off task behaviors including: Reflection Chat/text messaging and using social networking sites (ex.
 Snap chat during class time) Viewing websites that are not part of the assigned class work.
-Gaming during class Inappropriate use of electronic devices Neglecting requested parent signatures Interfering with others learning Misbehavior as determined by teachers and/or school administration Not taking planner to lessons

-Congregation in common areas Congregation in bathrooms
+Gaming during class Inappropriate use of electronic devices Neglecting requested parent signatures Interfering with others learning Misbehavior as determined by teachers and/or school administration Not taking planner to lessons Congregation in common areas Congregation in bathrooms

 Level 2 - These behaviors are moderately serious behavior concerns or repeated Level 1 misbehaviors.
 Logical consequences for Level 2 breach of conduct will be decided by the Head of Grade and/or Assistant Principal in consultation with the classroom teacher.
 A record of the incident will be recorded.
-Parents will be notified by the Head of Grade or Assistant Principals as required.
+Parents will be notified by the Head of Grade, Dean of Students, or Assistant Principals as required.